 As early as you can!

 If you are planning on hiking self guided, booking refuges is key to your planning.
-Many of the popular refuges book up very quickly so it’s recommended that, to have your pick of accommodation, that you book as early as December-February.
+Many of the popular refuges book up very quickly so it’s recommended that, to have your pick of accommodation, that you book as early as October or November.
+It used to be January or February but October, November and December 2022 have seen unprecedented levels of early reservations, so much so that 90% of the huts are now full for summer 2023.

-You can book the Tour du Mont Blanc refuges at any time on the official site www.autourdumontblanc.com or direct on many of the refuge websites.
+You can book the Tour du Mont Blanc refuges on the official site www.autourdumontblanc.com or direct on many of the refuge websites.

 What are the best stages on the Tour du Mont Blanc?